KenKundert/quantiphy/doc/user.rst

 included (*show_units*), etc.  Similar preferences also control the conversion of strings into quantities, which can help disambiguate whether a suffix represents a scale factor or a unit.
-The list of available preferences and their descriptions are given in the description of the :meth:`quantiphy.Quantity.set_prefs` method.
+The list of available preferences and their descriptions are given in the description of the :meth:`Quantity.set_prefs` method.

-To set a preference, use the :meth:`quantiphy.Quantity.set_prefs` class method.
+To set a preference, use the :meth:`Quantity.set_prefs` class method.
 You can set more than one preference at once:

 .. code-block:: python